jpjubenot/ansible-post-install-my-fedora/README_EN.md

 <p>This project <strong>"ansible-post-install-my-fedora"</strong> is to finish install my Fedora.
 For each new version of Fedora, I sometimes prefer to reinstall from scratch rather than to make an update.</p>
-Then if it is easy to save datas and restore then, for softwares there is always one or more that you forget.
+Then if it is easy to save datas and restore then, regarding softwares there is always one or more that you forget.
 You reinstall it or them in emergency at last minute.

 I recently discovered Ansible at my office and I found that this project was amazing.